 Chair: Dean, College of Arts and Sciences.

-Membership: Six faculty, appointed by the Dean of the College, one from each division; Athletic Adviser (required by NAIA regulations); Student Services representative appointed by the Vice President for Student Services; Admissions Office representative appointed by the Director of Admissions; Director of Academic Support Programs; Director of Counseling (or designate); Director of readmission decisions; also for two days of at least 3 hour meetings after each semester ends for probation and dismissal decisions.
+Membership: Six faculty, appointed by the Dean of the College, one from each division; Athletic Adviser (required by NAIA regulations); Student Services representative appointed by the Vice President for Student Services; Admissions Office representative appointed by the Director of Admissions; Director of Academic Support Programs; Director of Counseling (or designate); Director of Financial Aid; Registrar (non-voting). (modified 2013) Work Load: Convenes at least once each semester and summer for readmission decisions; also for two days of at least 3 hour meetings after each semester ends for probation and dismissal decisions.
+Functions: The Committee reviews students' requests for readmission and makes decisions as to whether they may return and on what academic statuses; the Committee reviews records of students in the College in academic difficulty and determines academic dismissal, probation, strict probation and removal from probation.